brcolow/candlefx/README.md

 ## Attribution

+CandleFX would not be possible without the following open source projects:

-We use the FontAwesome icon set for the chart toolbar.
+The [FontAwesome](https://fontawesome.com/) icon set for the chart toolbar.

-We use the PopOver and ToggleSwitch controls from ControlsFX (with minor modifications).
+The PopOver and ToggleSwitch controls from [ControlsFX](https://github.com/controlsfx/controlsfx).

-The `StableTicksAxis` implementation is from [JFXUtils](https://github.com/gillius/jfxutils).
+The `StableTicksAxis` implementation from [JFXUtils](https://github.com/gillius/jfxutils).

-The `FastMoney` implementation is from [mikvor/money-conversion]([https://github.com/mikvor/money-conversion]).
+The `FastMoney` implementation from [mikvor/money-conversion](https://github.com/mikvor/money-conversion).

 ## TODO